yoasyo25/ruby-submissions/1605/module_4_assignments/scale-up-week-5/kris-sparks.md

 Instructor/Developer will select one feature in the project to review for this section of the rubric.

-* 40: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature or well documented spike.
-Developers explored concepts and technologies outside the scope of the curriculum.
+* __40: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature or well documented spike.
+Developers explored concepts and technologies outside the scope of the curriculum.__
 * 20: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature whose next steps are not well documented.
 * 10: Developers attempted to implement extensions using technologies not covered in class but it did not result in code or documentation.

+__150__